dCache/dcache-book2/cookbook-advanced.md

 There is always a default queue called `regular`.
 Transfers not requesting a particular mover queue or requesting a mover queue not existing on the selected pool, are handled by the `regular` queue.

-The pool cell commands [???][1] and [???] have a `-queue` option to select the mover queue to operate on.
-Without this option, [???] will act on the default queue while [???][1] will list all active and waiting client transfer requests.
+The pool cell commands [mover ls](reference.md#mover-ls) and [mover set max active ](reference.md#mover-set-max-active) have a `-queue` option to select the mover queue to operate on.
+Without this option, [mover set max active](reference.md#mover-set-max-active) will act on the default queue while [mover ls](reference.md#mover-ls) will list all active and waiting client transfer requests.

-For the DCAP protocol, it is possible to allow the client to choose another queue name than the one defined in the file `dcache.conf`.
-To achieve this the property `dcap.authz.mover-queue-overwrite` needs to be set to `allowed`.
+For the `dCap` protocol, it is possible to allow the client to choose another queue name than the one defined in the file **dcache.conf**.
+To achieve this the property `dcap.authz.mover-queue-overwrite` needs to be set to allowed.

+Example:

-Create the queues `queueA` and `queue_dccp`, where `queueA` shall be the queue for DCAP.
+Create the queues `queueA` and `queue_dccp`, where `queueA` shall be the queue for `dCap`.

     pool.queues=queueA,queue_dccp
     dcap.mover.queue=queueA
     dcap.authz.mover-queue-overwrite=allowed

-With the PROG-DCCP command the queue can now be specified as follows:
+With the `dccp` command the queue can now be specified as follows:

-    PROMPT-USER dccp -X-io-queue=queue_dccp source destination
+    [user] $ dccp -X-io-queue=queue_dccp <source> <destination>

-Since PROG-DCCP requests may be quite different from other requests with the DCAP protocol, this feature may be used to use separate queues for PROG-DCCP requests and other DCAP library requests.
-Therefore, the PROG-DCCP command may be changed in future releases to request a special `dccp`-queue by default.
+Since `dccp` requests may be quite different from other requests with the `dCap` protocol, this feature may be used to use separate queues for `dccp`  requests and other dCap library requests.
+Therefore, the `dccp`  command may be changed in future releases to request a special `dccp` -queue by default.

 Tunable Properties for Multiple Queues
 --------------------------------------